Advanced Ideas in Estate Planning for Doctors

 Well, that depends on your age and your stage in wealth creation.

-Once you start working, your major asset is human capital.
-Your ability to work.
-Protect human capital like the gold mine it is!
+Once you start working, your major asset is human capital—your ability to work.
+Protect human capital like the gold mine it is (disability and life insurance).

-Still later, in retirement, tag on aging, estate and legacy considerations.
-Prior asset protection strategies evolve over time as your goals change, but they never completely resolve.
+Still later, in retirement, tag on aging, estate, and legacy considerations.
+Prior asset protection strategies evolve over time as your goals change, but they don’t disappear.

-Let’s look at protecting your resources for folks early in their career, mid-career, and in retirement to see what perils or land minds each group needs to consider.
+Let’s look at asset protection early, mid-career, and in retirement to see what perils or land minds to consider.

 Protecting Assets Through the Life Stages